Virtue (The Voidz album)

-Virtue is the second studio album by American band the Voidz, released on March 30, 2018 through Cult and RCA.
-It is the band's first album after shortening their name from "Julian Casablancas + The Voidz" to “The Voidz.”
+Virtue is the second studio album by American band the Voidz, released on March 30, 2018, through Cult and RCA.
+It is the band's first album after shortening their name from "Julian Casablancas + The Voidz" to "The Voidz".

 Production, promotion and release

-On October 7, 2017, The Voidz played songs from Virtue for the first time during a secret show (billed as "YouTube Comments", a supposed Voidz tribute band) in Los Angeles, including "Wink", "ALieNNatioN", "We're Where We Were", "My Friend the Walls" and "Lazy Boy".
+On October 7, 2017, The Voidz played songs from Virtue for the first time during a secret show (billed as "YouTube Comments", a supposed Voidz tribute band) in Los Angeles, including "Wink", "Alienation", "We're Where We Were", "My Friend the Walls" and "Lazy Boy".
 The band also played "Wink" on the Brazilian talk show The Noite while on a tour of South America during the same month.

 On December 8, 2017, the band released a teaser video directed by Warren Fu, announcing the album, the simplification of their name to The Voidz and also their signing to RCA.
 The video features snippets of the songs "Pointlessness" and "Pyramid of Bones", as well as the Les Paul and Mary Ford song "The World Is Waiting for the Sunrise".

-The album's first single, "Leave It in My Dreams", was released on January 23, 2018, followed by a second single, "QYURRYUS", the next day.
+The album's first single, "Leave It in My Dreams", was released on January 23, 2018, followed by a second single, "Qyurryus", the next day.
 "Pointlessness", "All Wordz Are Made Up", and "ALieNNatioN" were then released respectively as the following singles, while a music video for "Pyramid of Bones" was released on March 29, 2018.

 The album artwork features a 2015 painting by Argentinian-Spanish artist Felipe Pantone.

 The track "Think Before You Drink" is an acoustic cover and rearrangement of a 1978 disco song by the musician Michael Cassidy.
 The band was inspired by a cover of the song performed by Hansadutta Swami.

+Reception

+The album received mostly positive reviews from critics.
+The NME were largely positive about the record, awarding it four stars out of five.
+They also described it as an easier listen than the band's debut record, Tyranny.
+DIY called Virtue a "mad experiment of throwing a thousand things at the wall," but also gave the record four stars, calling it "truly a mercurial beast".
+Pitchfork were less effusive.
+They criticised Casablancas' "commitment to obfuscation".
+Awarding the album a score of 6.9, Virtue is framed as a "a record where inspired ideas are constantly battling for oxygen with dubious ones".